nus-cs1010/2324-s1/docs/panopto/panopto.md

 13. Congratulations you are done!
 You may delete your screen recording.

-Prepared by Song Kai, Luo Xinjian, Wang Chengxin
+Prepared by Song Kai, Luo Xinjian, Wang Chengxin for CS1010.
+Adapted by Wei Tsang for CS2030S